mmilor/Geoextractor/README.md

 ```
 git clone git@github.com:mmilor/Geoextractor.git
 ```
+If you encounter any problems during installation or usage, please let me know.
+Try the LNGS Cluster method mentioned in the Exercise at the bottom and see if the problem persists.

 ## Usage
 The working directory after installation already contains:
 * GDML file 'gdml.gdml' suitable for GERDA Phase II created with the detector- and matrixfiles: